Legal Defense Fundraising on GiveSendGo

 Update Your Fundraiser Story

-Your fundraiser description must clearly and explicitly state that all funds raised are intended solely for legal defense costs.
+Your fundraiser description must clearly state that all funds raised are intended solely for legal defense costs.
 Fundraisers in this category cannot be used to raise funds for personal support, living expenses, or other purposes alongside legal defense.
 The fundraiser must be for legal defense only.

 Add a Licensed Attorney or Law Firm as the Recipient

-Adding the Attorney as Recipient
+How to Add the Attorney as Recipient

 Optional: Attorney Disclaimer for Your Fundraiser Story

-We recommend that your attorney consider including a short disclaimer in your fundraiser story.
+We recommend your attorney consider including a short disclaimer in your fundraiser story.
 Attorneys familiar with bar ethics guidelines will recognize these as standard protections for third-party payment situations:

-• Givers do not establish an attorney-client relationship by contributing to this fundraiser.
+• Givers do not establish an attorney-client relationship by contributing to this fundraiser

-• Givers have no right to interfere with the legal process or the attorney's professional judgment.
+• Givers have no right to interfere with the legal process or the attorney's professional judgment

-• Givers are not entitled to receive confidential or privileged case information.
+• Givers are not entitled to receive confidential or privileged case information

-This is a suggestion—not a requirement—but it can help protect your attorney, your supporters, and the fundraiser's credibility.
+This is a suggestion, not a requirement, but it can help protect your attorney, your supporters, and the fundraiser's credibility.

 If an Attorney Is Unable to Participate

-We understand that not every attorney is comfortable connecting with a third-party platform, and this can be a difficult situation for fundraiser organizers.
-If no licensed attorney is willing to be added as the recipient, GiveSendGo is unfortunately unable to release funds from a fundraiser in this category.
+If no licensed attorney is willing to be added as the recipient, GiveSendGo is unable to release funds from a fundraiser in this category.
+In that case, you have two options:

 • Continue working to find an attorney who is willing to receive funds through GiveSendGo.
 Once you have one, add them as the recipient following the steps above.